hyperledger/fabric/docs/source/msp.rst

 as the value of parameter ``mspConfigPath`` for the peer, and ``LocalMSPDir`` for the orderer.
 The identifier of the node's MSP is provided as a value of parameter ``localMspId`` for the peer and ``LocalMSPID`` for the orderer.
-These variables can be overriden via the environment using the CORE prefix for peer (e.g. CORE_PEER_LOCALMSPID) and the ORDERER prefix for the orderer (e.g.
+These variables can be overridden via the environment using the CORE prefix for peer (e.g. CORE_PEER_LOCALMSPID) and the ORDERER prefix for the orderer (e.g.
 ORDERER_GENERAL_LOCALMSPID).
 Notice that for the orderer setup, one needs to generate, and provide to the orderer the genesis block of the system channel.